Entire industries have developed around the exertion of influence.

 - Leaders act on people; influence affects people and outcomes

-Harvard Business Review spotlighted influence and leadership in the article “Connect, Then Lead.”
-Amy Cuddy and two others identify the importance of influence over leadership.
+Harvard Business Review spotlighted influence and leadership this summer.
+In “Connect, Then Lead,” Amy Cuddy and two others identify the importance of influence over leadership.
 Leadership rises from authority, but influence is born of connection.
 If people feel connected, they open themselves up to the influence of others.

 To influence, you begin with connection.
 You connect with people and begin to affect their actions.